 On April 12, 2022, we approved Amendment 23 to the Northeast Multispecies Fishery Management Plan, including changes to the groundfish sector monitoring program.
-Amendment 23 replaces the current method for determining the at-sea monitoring coverage target for deploying human at-sea monitors with a fixed coverage target as a percentage of trips, dependent on Federal funding.
+Amendment 23 replaced the previous method for determining the at-sea monitoring coverage target for deploying human at-sea monitors with a fixed coverage target as a percentage of trips, dependent on Federal funding.